Future planning: Goals and milestones.

 Step 3: Outline the steps.

-What is needed to reach those goals?
+What is needed to reach your aspirations?
 This may include support from other people or learning new skills.
 If we use the same example, the steps might be: “To work with a speech pathologist to improve the way I speak and practise with family and friends every day.”

 The NDIS is designed to support a person with a disability throughout their lifetime.
 That includes providing the supports and services needed to help them achieve their goals and lead a fulfilling life.